Codeception/codeception.github.com/docs/modules/Selenium.markdown

 #### dontSeeLink

-Checks if the document hasn't link that contains specified text (or text and url)
+Checks if page doesn't contain the link with text specified.
+Specify url to narrow the results.

+Examples:

+{% highlight php %}

+<?php
+$I->dontSeeLink('Logout'); // I suppose user is not logged in

+{% endhighlight %}

- * param  string $text
+ * param $text
- * param  string $url (Default: null)
+ * param null $url
- * return mixed

 #### doubleClick